ja7ude/tinyFSK/README.md

 Borland C++ Builder version 5.0 is needed to build this project.

-After a successful build, you will find WinKeyerMMTY.dll.
-Rename it to WinKeyer.fsk.
+After a successful build, you will find `WinKeyerMMTY.dll`.
+Rename it to `WinKeyer.fsk`.

 ## History